 After enabling the Windows Subsystem for Linux feature in Windows 10, the Linux bash shell can be run to install the Ubuntu user-mode image that runs on top of the Windows kernel layer that allows ELF64 binaries to operate in Windows.
 After installation, users can run other files from the Ubuntu package repository; Linux command-line utilities such as grep, sed and awk; navigate the Linux file system; and execute scripts using command-line interface (CLI) utilities.

 WSL includes a user-mode session manager service to handle the Linux instance, minimized Pico processes to handle Linux system calls and Pico drivers to emulate the Linux kernel.
 As a whole, this architecture enables Linux system calls to be passed into and handled by the Windows kernel.

 Windows Subsystem for Linux is primarily for Linux developers operating in a Windows environment.
-For example, web developers often use Linux and other open-source tools but have limited access to full Linux systems for development and experimentation.
+For example, web developers who often use Linux and other open source tools from sources such as GitHub but have limited access to full Linux systems for development and experimentation.
 Windows Subsystem for Linux lets developers use common Linux tools and advanced development languages, such as Ruby and Python, to operate through Windows.